sunhysss/DASCC/README.md

-# DAS Ambient Noise Processing and EGF Enhancement
+# GPU-Accelerated DAS Ambient Noise Processing and EGF Enhancement

 This repository provides an end-to-end GPU-accelerated workflow for processing distributed acoustic sensing (DAS) ambient noise data, with enhancements for empirical Green’s function (EGF) extraction and cross-correlation stacking.